stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 actually requires less changes than the``extract_one_transform.py`` template (since it works on all invokes):

-1. Import the required transformation and create an instance (line 59).
+1. Import the required transformation and create an instance (first TODO).
-2. In the loop over all invokes apply the transformation (line 75).
+2. In the loop over all invokes apply the transformation (second TODO).

  Then modify ``Makefile.extract_all`` to supply your ``extract_all_transform.py`` script to PSyclone.